CarnaViire/blogpost-7.0/blogpost.md

 ## Providing external HTTP client

-In the default case, `ClientWebSocket` uses a cached static `HttpMessageInvoker` instance to execute HTTP Upgrade requests.
-However, there are `ClientWebSocket` [options](https://learn.microsoft.com/dotnet/api/system.net.websockets.clientwebsocket.options?view=net-7.0#system-net-websockets-clientwebsocket-options) that prevent caching the invoker, such as `ClientWebSocketOptions.Proxy`, `ClientWebSocketOptions.ClientCertificates` or `ClientWebSocketOptions.Cookies`. `HttpMessageInvoker` instance with these parameters is not safe to be reused and needs be created each time `ClientWebSocket.ConnectAsync` is called.
+In the default case, `ClientWebSocket` uses a cached static `HttpMessageInvoker` instance to execute HTTP Upgrade request.
+However, there are certain [`ClientWebSocketOptions`](https://learn.microsoft.com/dotnet/api/system.net.websockets.clientwebsocket.options?view=net-7.0#system-net-websockets-clientwebsocket-options) that prevent caching the invoker, such as `Proxy`, `ClientCertificates` or `Cookies`. `HttpMessageInvoker` instance with these parameters is not safe to be reused and needs be created each time [`ConnectAsync`](https://learn.microsoft.com/dotnet/api/system.net.websockets.clientwebsocket.connectasync?view=net-7.0#system-net-websockets-clientwebsocket-connectasync(system-uri-system-threading-cancellationtoken)) is called.
 This results in many unnecessary allocations and makes reuse of `HttpMessageInvoker` connection pool impossible.

-.NET 7 allows you to pass an existing `HttpClient` or `HttpMessageInvoker` instance to `ClientWebSocket.ConnectAsync` call, using the [ConnectAsync(Uri, HttpMessageInvoker, CancellationToken)](https://learn.microsoft.com/dotnet/api/system.net.websockets.clientwebsocket.connectasync?view=net-7.0#system-net-websockets-clientwebsocket-connectasync(system-uri-system-net-http-httpmessageinvoker-system-threading-cancellationtoken)) overload.
+.NET 7 allows you to pass an existing [`HttpMessageInvoker`](https://learn.microsoft.com/dotnet/api/system.net.http.httpmessageinvoker?view=net-7.0) (e.g. [`HttpClient`](https://learn.microsoft.com/dotnet/api/system.net.http.httpclient?view=net-7.0)) instance to `ConnectAsync` call, using the [`ConnectAsync(Uri, HttpMessageInvoker, CancellationToken)`](https://learn.microsoft.com/dotnet/api/system.net.websockets.clientwebsocket.connectasync?view=net-7.0#system-net-websockets-clientwebsocket-connectasync(system-uri-system-net-http-httpmessageinvoker-system-threading-cancellationtoken)) overload.
 In that case, HTTP Upgrade request would be executed using the provided instance.

 ```c#
 var httpClient = new HttpClient();